Does Your SBA Operating Agreement Comply With the Rules Under 13 CFR 121.103? If Not, You Can Lose Your Contract.

 - 13 CFR 124.106(c) provides that, for a limited liability company (LLC) to be eligible for the 8(a) BD program, one or more disadvantaged individuals must control “all decisions” of the LLC.

-Another problem when assessing control is when appeal courts see that your operating agreement states that “disagreements among the managers will be resolved by “vote of a majority of Managers.”
-When applying the legal definition of negative control, this argument does not show that the business owner has total control over company business decisions.
+Another problem when assessing positive control vs negative control is when appeal courts see that your operating agreement states that “disagreements among the managers will be resolved by “vote of a majority of Managers.”
+When applying the legal definition of negative control, this argument does not show that an individual or entity has total control over company business decisions.

 A minority shareholder can be seen as having control over the majority shareholder under 13 CFR 121.103 if he can somehow block actions that are critical to the daily operations of the business.
 See Size Appeal of Carntribe Clement 8AJV #1, LLC, SBA No. SIZ-5357, at 13 (2012) (“Negative control exists if a minority owner can block ordinary actions essential to operating the company.”).

-Negative Control Landmines Impact 8a Certification: A common problem exists when applicants seek to get 8a certified.
+A common problem exists when applicants seek to get 8a certified.
 The issue does not only arise in a small business size protest.
-When the SBA reviews 8a applications, they will also look at corporate documents to see if a third party violates the negative control definition.
-Simply put, you must fully understand the legal principles of positive control and definition of negative control when applying SBA affiliation rules.
+When the SBA reviews 8a applications, they will also look at corporate documents to see if a third party has power to control your business.
+Simply put, you must fully understand the legal principles of positive control and the definition of negative control when applying SBA affiliation rules.
+For example, the SBA Area Office can find affiliation between the applicant and another company through stock ownership in addition to the requirements of 13 CFR 121.103(c).
+Stock ownership can give someone else the power to assert negative control under 13 CFR 121.103(a)(3).

 Can the Area Office Make Determinations as to Whether Your Company is in Compliance with 8(a) BD Requirements?